HalflingHelper/orange_notes/README.md

 ## Tasks
 I am painfully aware of using this system for todoes as I build a todos system.
+- Refactor to be consistent with use of word slice.
+    - User (config) -many-> Slice -many-> Notes
 - Move notes to a notes directory path that the user can set in config
 - Creating new notes menu option
 - More explicit notes datatype that I can read/write from files